-A placebo is an inactive medication or medical procedure that resembles an actual treatment but is a fake version that does not actually act on a disease or medical condition.
+A placebo is a substance or medical procedure that resembles an actual treatment but does not actually act on a disease or medical condition; in effect it is a fake treatment, offered for experimental or other reasons.
 For some people, however, placebos can still have a positive or negative effect on symptoms, if only for a brief period of time.

 What Is a Placebo?

 A placebo can be any treatment or substance that appears to be genuine but isn't.
 Placebos do not generally have long-lasting effects and they do not cure diseases.
 Much of the placebo effect depends on a person’s expectations.
 If a person expects to feel relief, they just might.
 If a person fears side effects, those might occur.
 When the placebo effect is negative, it is sometimes referred to as the “nocebo effect.”